Skip to main content

 I think it's super important for science that we don't just see science as a pure production of information, but that these information are linked to our society and to our also relations with nature.

-caterina cacciatori
+caterina cacciatori profile picture for website

 Caterina Cacciatori, Researcher